victorlaiyeeteng/tp/docs/UserGuide.md

 - Invalid command: `Invalid command.` + help message with list of all commands

-- Empty name: `Names should only contain alphanumeric characters and spaces, and it should not be blank.`
+- Empty or invalid name: `Names should only contain alphanumeric characters and spaces, and it should not be blank.
+  It should also not contain only numeric characters.`

 - Non-numeric phone number: `Phone numbers should only contain numbers, and it should be at least 3 digits long`